jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 July 19, 2008
 Post Captain by Patrick O'Brian

+>There is a great deal of noise, more noise than you would believe possible; and time does not seem to have the same meaning, if you follow me; and you get very tired.
+And afterwards you have to clear up the mess.

 September 21, 2008
 Cambridge by Caryl Phillips

+September 30, 2008
+The Creative Habit by Twyla Tharp

+>Every detail feeds your art because it has nowhere else to go.

 November 23, 2008
 Flaubert's Parrot by Julian Barnes